 Logic Apps: New Set Of Best Practices, Tips and Tricks video

 For sure, I need to update my Logic App slides and session, mainly because we now have a new Logic App design, and on a visual level, many things are different; of course, there are new features.
-Don’t get me wrong, but… I’m amazed and happy to see that after 4 years, all those best practices, tips and tricks are still essential and very useful:
+Don’t get me wrong, but… I’m amazed and happy to see that after 4 years, all those best practices, tips, and tricks are still essential and very useful:

-• Recap of the previous set of Logic App best practices, tips and tricks.
+• Recap of the previous set of Logic App best practices, tips, and tricks.

-• Connectors naming convention – use descriptive names
+• Connectors naming convention – use descriptive names.

-• Standard vs Consumption – what are the differences
+• Standard vs Consumption – what are the differences?

-• Choose properly your developer tools
+• Choose your developer tools properly.

-• Implement a good governance policies
+• Implement good governance policies.

-• Get the error message – how to properly get the error message
+• Get the error message – how to properly get the error message.

-• Rollback to a previous version of an Azure Logic App
+• Rollback to a previous version of an Azure Logic App.

-• Protect your Logic Apps
+• Protect your Logic Apps.

 I hope you find this helpful!
 If you liked the content or found it useful and want to help me write more, you can buy (or help me buy) my son a Star Wars Lego!